jeffbinder/promptarray/README.md

 You can replicate these results using the `lambada_score.py` script.
 Note that the use of the | operator only works when the overlap factor is set to 0.

-It is worth noting that the scores are only improved with the *rather than* operator, as implemented using division; the ^ operator based on subtraction does not work in this application.
+It is worth noting that the scores are only improved with the *as opposed to* operator, as implemented using division; the ^ operator based on subtraction does not work in this application.

 To some extent, these techniques work by exploiting the specific nature of the test dataset.
 LAMBADA was designed for testing a model's ability to find relevant information that occurs in previous sentences.
 By boosting the effects of the earlier parts of the prompt, the negation operator ensures that the model considers the prompt as a whole.

-From an AI perspective, this approach might be seen as a way of gaming the system.
-Rather than improving the model, the program is sifting through the output to find the predictions that best suit the nature of the LAMBADA test.
+From an AI perspective, this approach might be seen as a way of gaming the system. as opposed to improving the model, the program is sifting through the output to find the predictions that best suit the nature of the LAMBADA test.
 Yet this sifting is only a problem if we insist that the machine be capable of both determining the nature of the task and performing it without human intervention.
 If we see language models not as [a foundation for general intelligence](https://arxiv.org/pdf/2108.07258.pdf), but rather as a practical means of performing computations, then designing prompt expressions that suit the task at hand is a useful technique.
 Boolean prompting is an alternative to AI purism, an approach that enables human and machine to work together.

 There is also reason to think that at least some of the improvement stems from something other than the specific nature of the task.
 For all model sizes except medium, simply adding a ~ operator to the end of the input improved the performance by more than five percentage points.
 This intervention makes no assumptions about the task at hand; it merely encodes the prior that the prompt contains some information that is relevant to the generative task.
-As an explanation of the increased performance, I would hypothesize that the model is conflating the overall frequency of a word with its probability in a particular context; the *rather than* operator induces the system to focus more on the context.
+As an explanation of the increased performance, I would hypothesize that the model is conflating the overall frequency of a word with its probability in a particular context; the *as opposed to* operator induces the system to focus more on the context.
 This technique could potentially be applied to any number of tasks.